 - feeling itchy, flushed or short of breath

 - having pain in your tummy, back or chest

 Tell your nurse straight away if you have any of these symptoms.

 If this happens when you’re having treatment, it can damage the tissue around the vein.
 This is called extravasation.
 Tell the nurse straight away if you have any stinging, pain, redness or swelling around the vein.
 Extravasation is not common but if it happens it’s important that it’s dealt with quickly.

 If you get any of these symptoms after you get home, contact the doctor or nurse straight away on the number they gave you.

 You take capecitabine tablets twice a day.
-Swallow them whole with a glass of water within half an hour of meals.
+Swallow them whole with a glass of water within half an hour of eating a meal.
 Capecitabine works best if it's broken down in the stomach with food.
 Take them in the morning after breakfast and then after your evening meal.
-Make sure the doses are at least twelve hours apart.
+Make sure the doses are at least 10–12 hours apart.

 Tell your doctor if you find it difficult to swallow the tablets.
 They may suggest that you dissolve the capecitabine tablets in water.
 In this case, dissolve the tablets in a 200ml glass of warm water, stir with a spoon until the tablets are completely dissolved and then drink it immediately.
 The glass and spoon should be washed and kept separate from your other crockery and cooking utensils.

 If you are sick just after taking the tablets, contact the hospital.
 You may need to take another dose.
 If you forget to take a tablet, do not take a double dose.
 Keep to your regular schedule and let your doctor or nurse know.

 - Keep them in their original package at room temperature, away from heat and direct sunlight.